chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 ---

 # A detailed breakdown of PvZW's history and events that I still remember
-This is a detailed breakdown of PvZW's history that I compiled for the 10th anniversary event.
-Note that I mainly focus on 2012-2013 because I feel like those were the best years of the wiki.
+This is a detailed breakdown of PvZW's history that I compiled for the 10th anniversary event, down to the many minor events, mostly from my perspective.
+Note that I mainly focus on 2012-2013 here because everything was less mundane back then so it's easier to remember those time periods.

+The timeline is sorted in chronological order, with subsequent events being merged into the same day as the first event.

 ## 2012
 ### May